saratona/KSQLDB/README.md

 consumers?

-###### Replication
+## Replication

+Replication is the process of having multiple copies of the data for the sole purpose of availability in case one of the brokers goes down and is unavailable to serve the requests.
+In Kafka, replication happens at the partition granularity i.e. copies of the partition are maintained at multiple broker instances using the partition’s write-ahead log.
+Replication factor defines the number of copies of the partition that needs to be kept; in this demo is set to 2.

 Confluent Replicator copies data from a source Kafka cluster to a destination Kafka cluster.
-The source and destination clusters are typically different clusters, but in this demo, Replicator is doing intra-cluster replication, i.e., the source and destination Kafka clusters are the same
+The source and destination clusters are typically different clusters, but in this demo, Replicator is doing intra-cluster replication, i.e., the source and destination Kafka clusters are the same.

 Now we want to create the connector with Kibana/Elasticsearch and create the index pattern: